 17.12.11.
 Worcester St view, Latimer Sq to red zone Worcester St. Abandoned Christchurch Club left.
 Abandoned The Bicycle Thief right, awaited demolition

-Latimer Sq / Worcester St east side: Latimer Hotel demolition site, awaited hotel rebuild.
+Latimer Sq / Worcester St east side: Latimer Hotel demolition-site awaited hotel rebuild.

 17.12.11.
 Latimer Hotel demolition site, awaiting rebuild, Latimer Sq / Worcester St